AlmagroInteligencia/SPA_React_Django/README.md

 Django runs on port 8000 and React runs on port 3000.
 Please make sure you do not have anything alse running on that ports, otherwise, this app will not work.

-Also, it is recomendly that you activate a virtual enviorement, i.e. anaconda or virtualenv.
+Also, it is recommended that you activate a virtual enviorement, i.e. anaconda or virtualenv.
 That is to avoid having conflicts with the dependencies of this particular project with your computer (i am reffering particularly to python).